Posts

 Image

 As a little girl, I always identified with Sleeping Beauty, the Disney princess.
 Not only do I love animals, but I LOVE sleep.
 Trust me, there are few who enjoy a good nap and sleeping at least 8 hours a night as much as I do.
 As a student in college, my roommates were astounded at how much I slept and even worried there was something wrong with me.
 The fairy tale kept getting better when I met and married my own Prince Philip (the name of Sleeping Beauty's Prince).
-Little did I know that 5 years into my happily ever after, my Philip would become the real sleeping beauty, or rather sleeping handsome.
+Little did I know that 5 years into my happily ever after, my Philip would become the real sleeping beauty, or rather, sleeping handsome.
 Philip was diagnosed with Narcolepsy.
-The irony of my situation still humors me.
-Life as a wife of a person with narcolepsy has been anything but easy, and at times "happily ever after" has seemed impossible.
-But, we are surviving and slowly learning to live with this life-changing disability.
-I've wanted to write a post for a while now, but it is hard to write anyth
+The irony of my situation still amuses me.
+Life as the wife of a person with narcolepsy has been anything but easy, and at times, "happily ever after" has seemed impossible.
+But we are surviving and slowly learning to live with this life-changing disability.
+I've wanted to write a post for a while now, but it is hard to write an...

 Welcome to the World Landon Kawika